DevGupta-ikr/DevGupta-ikr/README.md

 Currently an UnderGrad student pursuing CSE.

-I am constantly trying to learn web developement and working on gaining efficient skills.
+I am currently learning web developement and working on gaining efficient skills.

-Languages I am "learning" and use are:
+Languages I am also "learning" and use are:

 :zap: Java